 THE DEBUT FILM of the Canadian actor, director and screenwriter Xavier Dolan, the semi-autobiographical drama J’ai tué ma mère, won three awards from the Director’s Fortnight programme at Cannes in 2009 and received a standing ovation after its showing, not least because its creator was just twenty years old at the time of its release.
 It was a coming out, if I can put it that way, that did not escape the attention of the international and Anglophone press, and Dolan was praised for his audacity and what Peter Towell of the Toronto Star called the film’s “depth of feeling”.

-In Juste la fin du monde, Dolan steps out of the spotlight and allows it to be filled instead some of the towering figures that, as a child actor, Dolan may well have revered.
+In Juste la fin du monde, Dolan steps out of the spotlight and allows it to be filled instead by some of the towering figures that, as a child actor, Dolan may well have revered.
 In an interesting example of casting against type, the striking and brilliant Marion Cotillard plays Catherine, the meek and compliant wife of Vincent Cassel’s bellicose Antoine.
 Antoine and his younger sister Suzanne (Léa Seydoux), are not so much welcoming their estranged brother, the quiet and successful playwright Louis (Gaspard Ulliel) as trying to navigate his visit, which is the first since his apparently callous abandonment of the family twelve years ago.

 The name of what’s killing Louis is largely unimportant and left unsaid, and much is left unsaid in a film that often shows its meaning and emotion in the moments when the characters do not speak.